Entity boxes in ER diagram

 fm: foreign master

-dk: denormalized key (parent of a foreign key.)
-Marks keys that are denormalized elsewhere in the model.
+dk: destination or denormalized key (parent of a foreign key.)
+Marks keys that are the parent of a foreign key or are denormalized elsewhere in the model.

-dm: denormalized master (parent of a foreign master.)
-Marks non-key attributes that are denormalized elsewhere in the model.
+dm: destination or denormalized master (parent of a foreign master.)
+Marks non-key attributes that are the parent of a foreign attribute or are denormalized elsewhere in the model.

 *: required attribute